BU-IE-360/spring22-FatihMeYilmaz/index.md

 ## Homework 1 (13.04.2022)

-  [Here](Files\Homework1\Homework1.html)is my Homework 1 .html file using Python for data manipulation and visualization.
+  [Here](Files\Homework1\Homework1.html) is my Homework 1 .html file using Python for data manipulation and visualization.

   [Click Here](Files\Homework1\Homework1.ipynb) to download the homework as a .ipynb notebook file.